Fictionalized portrayals of George W. Bush: South Park

 South Park displayed the character of George W. Bush in multiple episodes.
 He is first seen briefly in the episode "Super Best Friends" standing alongside animated portrayals of the cast of That's My Bush!
 In "A Ladder to Heaven", he tries to wage a war against Saddam Hussein, who, in South Parks continuity, is a spirit kicked out of Hell and dwelling unwillingly in Heaven.
 Bush recollects the history of Saddam's character in the show's continuity to the United Nations.
 Bush later appears, albeit briefly, in "South Park is Gay!", where the cast from Queer Eye for the Straight Guy give him a makeover as part of an evil plan for world domination.

-Bush is later shown with an updated look in the two-part episode "Cartoon Wars Part I" and "Cartoon Wars Part II", where he attempts to stop a cartoon depicting the Prophet Mohammed from airing for fear of terrorist retaliation.
+Bush is later shown with an updated look in the two-part episode "Cartoon Wars Part I" and "Cartoon Wars Part II", where he attempts to stop a cartoon depicting the Prophet Muhammad from airing for fear of terrorist retaliation.
 When he fails and the show is broadcast, Ayman al-Zawahiri makes a "retaliation" cartoon that depicts him and other Americans defecating on Jesus and the American flag.

 Bush is also seen in "Mystery of the Urinal Deuce", which deals with 9/11 conspiracy theories.
 In this episode, he reveals to Stan and Kyle Broflovski that all the theories are true, and that he and his administration carried out the 9/11 attacks to invade Iraq.
 By the end of the episode, however, it is revealed that this was a lie and that all the conspiracy theories were actually made up by his administration so that the government would seem all-powerful.
-He also had a final, brief cameo in "The Snuke," which deals with an attempted terrorist attack by a bomb planted in Hillary Clinton's vagina.
+He also had a final, brief cameo in "The Snuke", which deals with an attempted terrorist attack by a bomb planted in Hillary Clinton's vagina.

 He was at one point set to appear in "About Last Night..." and was to take the blame for the Hope Diamond heist (performed by Barack Obama and John McCain in the episode) in a spoof of Ocean's Eleven.
 The show's creators, Trey Parker and Matt Stone, cut the scene because they considered Bush a "dead man walking".
-In the episode, although the White House and even the Oval Office are seen, Bush is missing and never referred to.
+Although the White House and even the Oval Office are seen in the episode, Bush is missing and never referred to.

 Time Squad

-Bush made an appearance in an episode of the 2001–2003 animated series Time Squad, trying to make the biggest ball of twine in the world to "bring America together".
+Bush made an appearance in an episode of the 2001–2003 Cartoon Network animated series Time Squad, trying to make the biggest ball of twine in the world to "bring America together".
 Bush's father George H. W. Bush made an appearance as well.